 Do you have a daily schedule for your child or for yourself?
 This will help you keep your child on track and this will also help them see what is expected of them for the day.
-If you’ve been following along in 31 day series to a better planned homeschool, don’t forget to see my weekly and monthly schedules as well.

 I like writing out my daily schedules because it gives me and my child an idea of his workload for the day.
 This also eliminates the need to answer the questions, what do I do now/next every 10 minutes from your child.
 While some may prefer to plan using specific times, this doesn’t work for me particularly for the younger ages.

 Things do get out of whack and then it bothers me when I get off the schedule so I like to use a schedule that list subjects in the order they should be completed.

 >> See more ideas on How to Homeschool Successfully

 How to Create a Daily Homeschool Schedule